Jailed Hong Kong pro-democracy media tycoon Jimmy Lai faces his biggest trial yet | KRDO

 Long an unapologetically pugilistic thorn in Beijing’s side, Lai now faces his most consequential legal challenge to date.

-He will go on trial Monday on three counts of colluding with foreign forces, a crime under a sweeping national security law that has transformed Hong Kong, as well as a separate sedition charge, according to an indictment seen by CNN.
+He appeared in court Monday to face trial on three counts of colluding with foreign forces, a crime under a sweeping national security law that has transformed Hong Kong, as well as a separate sedition charge, according to an indictment seen by CNN.
 He faces a maximum sentence of life in prison if convicted.

+Dressed in a blue dress shirt and a grey suit, a visibly thinner Lai waved and smiled at supporters as he entered the courtroom escorted by four officers – at the start of a trial that is being closely watched around the world.
+Police maintained a heavy presence outside the court.

 The trial – which is expected to last at least 80 days – is the most high-profile prosecution of a Hong Kong media figure since the city was handed over from British to Chinese control in 1997.
 And it could set new precedents for Hong Kong’s rapidly changing legal landscape.